 - The order-service then communicates with the users-service to /users/verify.

-- Then the order-service sends an API call to stock-service to update the stock, which leads to the stock-service to run a .find operation on Mongoose.
+- Then the order service sends an API call to the stock service to update the stock, which leads to the stock service running a .find operation on Mongoose.

-This visualization details how long each request took, when it started, when it ended, and what happened in parallel or in sequence.
+This visualization details the length of each request, when it starts and ends, and what happened in parallel or sequence.
 That’s super important when we’re trying to identify performance issues and optimize different operations.

 Each row within the timeline graph represents a span and the corresponding request listed in the hierarchy.
 You can now see which request took the most time.

-It’s important to mention that each operation is able to produce its own logs and metrics but now, by adding traces, we’re getting the full story, the full and visual context of the whole process.
+Each operation can produce its own logs and metrics.
+But by adding traces, we’re getting the full story and visual context of the whole process.